Driving Drowsy in Colorado Springs Can Be Just as Dangerous as Driving Drunk

 WHAT DO I DO IF I HAVE A TRUCK ACCIDENT CASE?

-Taking the following procedures at the scene of the semi-truck accident, if possible, can help your claim right away:
+Taking the following procedures at the scene of the semi-truck accident, if possible, can help your insurance claim right away:

 • Interviewing witnesses